-The FlexNet Manager Agent for XenApp Server (FnmpXenAppAgent.exe), or XenApp Server agent, is a command line tool which runs regularly on a Citrix XenApp server to determine which end-users have the right to run applications through that server.
+XenApp server agent (FnmpXenAppAgent.exe) is a command line tool which runs regularly on a Citrix XenApp server (for Citrix Virtual Apps) to determine which end-users have the right to run applications through that server.
 The data it collects is sent back to FlexNet Manager Suite and processed further once the inventory import process runs.
 Here are the details for manual operation from the command line, or configuring a scheduled task.